AShmyrev/CodeWarsTasksJava/README.md

 My solutions for problems on CodeWars

-This repo contains C# code for several accepted solutions for the problems on codewars.com
+This repo contains Java code for several accepted solutions for the problems on codewars.com